awslabs/kubeflow-manifests/aws/infra_configs/README.md

-This directory contains some additional configuration files that are used by kfctl when deploying on AWS.
+This directory contains some additional configuration files that are used by when deploying on AWS.